Chris Crouch was anti-vaccine. Now his pregnant wife had covid, and he faced a terrible choice.

 Chris didn’t fully understand it then, but the staff members were part of the medical center’s palliative care team trained to support very ill patients and their families, especially with end-of-life decisions and care.
 He said he came to dread seeing them in the hallways: “When you see those people, you pray they avoid your room.”

 Chris was worried about putting Diana on the new machine.
-When he Googled ECMO, he said, he found “it’s a bad, bad deal.”
+When he googled ECMO, he said, he found that “it’s a bad, bad deal.”

 Using ECMO during pregnancy is extremely rare.
 One study from the University of North Carolina detailed what happened in nine cases from 2008 to 2017: Only three of the women lived and only five of the babies, for a survival rate of 33 percent and 55 percent, respectively.

-He remembers asking a ton of “what if” questions that no one could answer.
+Chris remembers asking a ton of “what if” questions that no one could answer.
 He kept coming back to something Diana had told him as they shared their childhood dreams.
 “All I ever wanted to do was be a mom.
 As a kid, that’s all I ever wanted,” she had said.

 So he decided he had to try to save them both.
 “I didn’t know if one or the other was going to live, or both were going to die,” he said.
 “I didn’t know if I was going to go back home without anybody.”